davidildefonso/hackatondev-ecommerce/README.md

 10.  **(Optional)**  Run `npm run build:ui` to get the build files of the front end in case only developing the backend server

+12. Run `npm run dev` to start the development server.

 11. Navigate to the fronend folder and run `npm install` then  `npm update` (optional) in the directory.

-12. Run `npm start` to start the front end development server.
+12. Run `npm start` in the frontend folder to start the front end development server.